Reading's Friar Street artefacts analysed

 Mr Page, who is lead councillor for regeneration, transport and planning, said: "Only a few feet down below Reading's road surface this was there waiting to be discovered.

-"If we'd given [the archaeologists] free reign, they'd still be digging."'Not human'
+"If we'd given [the archaeologists] free reign, they'd still be digging."

 The animal bones include cattle, sheep, goats, and deer.
 It is believed they came from a butchers.